DAILY DISCIPLINE #54

 Day 1- If I were to ask you what makes a man successful, what would you say?
 We all might have a slightly different answer but the Bible gives us a clear description of a successful and prosperous man.

-Day 2 -This was the kind of man that Joseph was.
-It says in
+Day 2 -The man in Psalm 1:1-3 was the kind of man that Joseph was.
+It says it in:

 Although we have very little background of Joseph, we know that he was the beloved son of Jacob (the 11th son) and that he had a relationship with God.

 Day 3- A close relationship with God is the first step in becoming a useful vessel for God's service.
-How important was this to a man like the Apostle Paul?
+See how important this was to a man like the Apostle Paul?
+For the privilege of knowing Jesus, what was he willing to forfeit?

 Day 5- Drawing close to God also involves a DAILY commitment to spending time with God both by prayer....